mugifly/angular-nest/README.md

 ### Development on Local

-Before you start, you should install the following software:
+Before you start, you should install the following softwares:

 - Git